Section outline

 East Central BOCES school districts offer a variety of programming options to meet the needs of gifted learners.
 With the resources available, districts implement programming options based on each student’s strengths and area(s) of identification.
 Individual student programming selections are driven by student data.
 East Central BOCES recognizes that programming for affective or social-emotional needs is crucial to the well-being of gifted students.
 Programming and instruction for gifted students falls within the Colorado Multi-Tiered Model of Instruction and Intervention with services at the universal, targeted or intensive levels based on student needs.

-• The ECBOCES Administrative Unit (AU) Gifted Education Budget is split between 20 school districts.
-Our Gifted Education Regional Consultant works closely with Gifted Coordinators and Administration in each district to identify and provide professional development opportunities for teachers, quality resources and instructional materials, and regional event opportunities that support gifted student academic as well as social-emotional needs.
-Each year, our BOCES collects information from districts to determine how gifted education funds are spent to support gifted students in our region.
+• The ECBOCES Administrative Unit (AU) Gifted Education Budget is divided between the twenty school districts.
+Our GERC/coordinator works closely with gifted coordinators and administration in each district to identify and provide professional development opportunities for teachers, quality resources and instructional materials, and regional event opportunities that support gifted student academic and social-emotional needs.
+Each year, ECBOCES collects information from districts to determine how gifted education funds are spent to support gifted students in our region.
 The following is an approximate description of how funds are used in our region:

 40% Licensed, endorsed personnel working with gifted students